 Lonnie Pries playing career was equally impressive.
 Pries played defensive end for Concordia Chicago from 1989-1992.
 He was named 2nd Team All-Conference his first three seasons and then earned the Illini-Badger Conference Defensive Lineman of the Year award and was named Honorable Mention All-American his senior season.
 Pries not only excelled on the field but in the classroom as well as he earned CoSIDA 2nd Team Academic All-American honors.
 For his efforts with the Cougars Pries was inducted into the Cougar Athletic Hall of Fame in 2011.

 Coach Pries had this to say about his new opportunity, "I feel greatly blessed for this opportunity here at Concordia Ann Arbor.
 Being able to lead the football program and this great athletic staff is something I am surely thankful for.
 I'm looking forward to being able to work closely with CUAA's student athletes and am extremely excited and proud to do so."

 Pries earned his B.A. in Secondary Education/English from Concordia University Chicago and his M.S. in Education-Counseling from Concordia University Wisconsin in 2001.
 He and his wife Jennie are the parents of Kaylie, Aliyah, and Layne.

 For questions about the Cardinals' Football Program or with Concordia Athletics feel free to contact Coach Pries at firstname.lastname@example.org or by phone at (734) 904-4685

-Chance Childers enters his first season as Associate Head Football Coach at Concordia University Ann Arbor.
+Chance Childers enters his second season as Associate Head Football Coach at Concordia University Ann Arbor.